rostislav-nikitin/BarberShop/README.md

 # BarberShop
-Some demo project from a webinar training.
+Some demo project from the "Enterprise Patterns" webinar.